-A powerful way to go about finding an alternative is to revisit why you’re looking for one.
+A powerful way to find an alternative is to revisit why you’re looking for one.
 We mentioned numerous reasons why publishers break away from the industry titan, but what’s yours?

 For example, if increased revenue tops your list, finding a network with a competitive demand-supply will be necessary.
-But if the overall look and feel of how ads are integrated into your website matter, then you’ll want to prioritize having options and control.
-Once you’ve honed in on what you’re looking for, start your research!
+But if the overall look and feel of how ads are integrated into your website matter, you’ll want to prioritize having options and control.
+So start your research once you’ve honed in on what you’re looking for!
 Just a few key factors to consider when looking at alternatives are:

 - The compensation model offered (CPC, CPM, etc.)